ningpj/myVoronMods/Blobifier Righthand Orientation mods/readme.md

   - Internal mount and arm voids to improve rigidity - 0.1mm 2x voids (printed parts will always flex to an extent)
   - More material to secure m3 heat sets
   - A1 Mini silicon wiper block.
 While easier to secure and replace, its smaller and has shorter knobs than the original A1 wiper (zig zag wipe option may help overcome size limitations)
   - Experiment with high temp silicon tubing as nozzle rest with filament pin to secure (Dubro aero/heli silicon fuel tubing - 180c-ish temp).
-Evaluate 250c silicon syringe and hole plugs from aliexpress as alternatives
+Evaluate 250c silicon syringe and hole plugs from aliexpress as alternatives.
+Interestingly "most" silocon HE socks are only rated to 280c
   - Additional options to detach filament klingons / blobs before final wipe (e.g. double silicon rest, angled edge and cutaways on mount, etc)

 - **Blobifier**